Policies and Procedures

 Author’s Notes.
 Articles are posted individually after proofs are returned from authors and before appearing in an issue.
 The "Author's Note" section gives the author an opportunity to correct this type of critical error before the article is put into an issue for printing and before it is reposted in an issue.
 The "Author's Note" section remains a permanent part of the article.

 The editors of the IJDRP will refer to the COPE Retraction Guidelines when considering whether to retract an article from publication.
-The IJDRP will make every effort to ensure that published retraction notices:
+The IJDRP will make every effort to ensure that published retraction notices are

-- link to all electronic versions of the retracted article wherever possible
+- linked to all electronic versions of the retracted article wherever possible;

-- are clearly identified as a retraction to distinguish it from other types of corrections or comments
+- clearly identified as a retraction to distinguish it from other types of corrections or comments;

-- are published promptly to minimize the harmful effects from misleading publications
+- published promptly to minimize the harmful effects from misleading publications;

 Authors of submitted retraction notices should ensure that all coauthors listed on the original paper are aware of the problems with the paper and the pending retraction request.
 In cases where coauthors disagree, the editors will determine the most appropriate type of amendment; dissenting author(s) will be noted in the text of the published amendment.